PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 imports this single orchestration entry point, making the full normalizer directly testable without importing Torch.

+Native PyTorch preparation is owned by the same module.
+Static-WHILE, counter-bounded-WHILE, and recurrent compatibility rewrites execute in their established order before the channel-first normalizer.
+A second preparation- boundary graph index is then shared by public bridge insertion and final public shape/layout alignment.
+Recursive root/subgraph op-type collection and the layout-agnostic fallback capability policy are also centralized here; the exporter retains compatibility imports for the public internal entry points and artifact generation only.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,